dntstck/blog/webdev/devblog-build.md

 </figure>

 <h2 id="yaml"><em>Delving into YAML/YML</em></h2>
-<p>Quickly discovering that GH Actions uses YAML scripts to work, I checked them out, I've never really had much experience with YMAL but it was simple enough to follow along so I made use of the already generated jekyll-gh-pages.yml to have a peek of how it's constructed and the syntax</p>
+<p>Quickly discovering that GH Actions uses YAML scripts to work, I checked them out, I've never really had much experience with YAML but it was simple enough to follow along so I made use of the already generated jekyll-gh-pages.yml to have a peek of how it's constructed and the syntax</p>

 <figure>
 <img src="{{ site.baseurl }}/webdev/img/devblog-jekyllyml.png" alt="Jekyll YAML" />